TAP-GGC/TeamRocketPizza/README.md

 ## :memo: Publications
 <!-- team members, then professors/advisors.
 "Name of Publication", event, month and day, year, Georgia Gwinnett College. -->
-1. Team Member, Team Member, Team Member, John Doe, Jane Doe.
-"A Real Fake Workshop", Fake Event, April 1, 2024, Georgia Gwinnett College.
+1. <b>CCSC:SE Abstract</b> - Brian Ramos-Cazares, Niiki Thao, Daniel To.
+Pizza Heist: Cybersecurity Threat Awareness Game, Consortium for Computing Sciences in
+Colleges: Southeastern Region (CCSC:SE), November 1-2, 2024, Greenville, SC.
+2. <b>CREATE Symposium Poster </b> - Brian Ramos-Cazares, Niiki Thao, Daniel To.
+CREATE Symposium Poster, Nov.
+21, 2019, Georgia Gwinnett College.

 ## :open_hands: Outreach
-<i>List the outreach events your team has participated in. </i>
+<i>List the outreach events we have participated in. </i>

-Example:

 1. <b>TAP Expo</b>, October 8, 2024, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
 2. <b>Class Workshops</b>, October 22-24, 2024, Georgia Gwinnett College: to promote the IT field to non-IT students.
 3. <b>CCSC Conference</b>, November 1-2, 2024, Furman University: to help teach tips and tricks for developing successful technology projects for introduction to programming and outreach.
+4. <b>Super Saturday Series</b>, November 16, 2024, Georgia Gwinnett College: to promote the IT field to non-IT students.

 ## :mag_right: Similar Projects
 <i>Use this section to link to a project done in the TAP program that is related in some way to your own.
 This can be a sister project done during your TAP semester or a TAP project done in the past.
 Example: </i>